 Productivity is the ability of an economy to transform inputs into outputs.
 This section examines two fundamental inputs in agricultural production: land and labour.
 We begin by examining productivity of land in maize production.
 We then look at employment in the sector in relation to economic output.
-While we can address statistics for land and labour separately, their interrelation and other productivity drivers like technology are crucial.
+While we can look at statistics for land and labour separately, they are clearly interconnected, and it is difficult to disentangle these measures of productivity.
 Labour productivity affects land yields, the land's productivity influences labour productivity, and technology amplifies productivity in both areas.
 As a result, these dimensions are understood in tandem.